rafamayo/Workshop-UPNA-2024/simple_web_app/README.md

 # A simple clinical web application

-We create a simple clinical web application using python and flask to interact with the FHIR server.
+A simple clinical web application using python and flask to interact with the FHIR server.

 ## Basic Requirements
 + Specify the base url of the FHIR server to connect to